GannaChernyshova/labspace-dhi-node/.labspace/03-image-scanning.md

 ## Exploring the app

-This demo repository contains a Hello World Node.js application consisting of a basic ExpressJS server and Dockerfile pointing to an Trixie (debian 13) Base image.
+This demo repository contains a Hello World Node.js application consisting of a basic ExpressJS server and Dockerfile pointing to a Trixie (Debian 13) base image.
 The app logic is implemented in the :fileLink[app.js]{path="app.js"} file.